Traducir pagina en Español

 Q - Are Suffolk County Auxiliary Police required to carry a firearm?

 A - There is no requirement for an Auxiliary Police Officer to carry a firearm at any time.
-Those who wish to carry a firearm while on duty must complete a probationary period and undergo extensive training before they are permitted to carry firearms.
+Those who want to carry a firearm while on duty (a) must have a valid New York State /Suffolk County pistol license, and (b) must complete a probationary period and undergo extensive training before they're allowed to carry firearms.

 Q - I was/am an Auxiliary Police Officer in another jurisdiction outside Suffolk County.
 Can I simply transfer and be exempt from Basic Training?